ellysh/bash-programming-from-scratch/manuscript/BashScripting/conditional-statement.md

 fi
 ```

 The [[ operator can compare two variables with each other.
-It looks like this:
+The following `if` condition does that:
 {line-numbers: true, format: Bash}
 ```
 if [[ "$var" = "$filename" ]]